AI Personal Trainer

 Related Read

-The fitness industry runs on a comfortable lie.
-People fail because of willpower.
+The fitness industry runs on a comfortable lie — that people fail because of willpower.
+The honest version is uglier.

-A 12-week template written for a 25-year-old with stable sleep and a flexible calendar is useless for a 38-year-old running three 12s and a four-month-old at home.
-The loading, the recovery windows, the progressive overload assumptions are calibrated to a life most people do not live.
+Most programs are designed for someone else's life.
+A template written for a 25-year-old with stable sleep is useless for a 38-year-old running three 12s with a six-year-old at home.

-Research has been clear for a decade.
-Adherence is the single most powerful predictor of long-term fitness outcomes.
+The literature has been clear for a decade (BJSM meta-analyses on exercise adherence): adherence is the single most powerful predictor of long-term fitness outcomes.
 Not exercise selection.
 Not training volume.
 Not the trainer's degree.

-The best program is the one Sarah will still be doing in March.
+The best program is the one Renee will still be doing in March.

 Your body is not an average

-A machine learning loop does not have a session six.
+A machine-learning loop does not have a session six.

 When the plan should pull back

-What 34 percent more finishers actually looks like
+What 34% more finishers actually looks like

 Not "we have AI."
 Specifically that.